siddhantmaitra/dotfiles/README.md

 # Dotfiles of Siddhant Maitra

-Minimal settings dotfiles I created while working on linux environment.
+Minimal settings dotfiles I created while using linux.

 Managed using GNU Stow and git.